Effective Lymph Nodes Detection in CT Scans Using Location Debiased Query Selection and Contrastive Query Representation in Transformer: Method

 \textbf{Biased criterion and prior solutions:} As shown in the 1st row of Fig.~\ref{Fig:LN_demo}, predicted LN bounding boxes with higher classification confidences paradoxically exhibit smaller overlaps with the corresponding GT boxes.
 This illustrates that classification confidence may not positively related to the quality of predicted bounding boxes.
 As a result, using such location biased selection criterion may lead to sub-optimal predictions from the decoder.
 In addition, state-of-the-art DETR detectors are typically formulated as a two-stage method (denoted as $\hat{b}=\hat{b_{ref}}+\Delta b$), where the encoder generates reference anchor boxes ($b_{ref}$) that are then iteratively refined by the decoder ($\Delta b$).
 Under such setting, \cite{ye2023cascade} solves this bias issue by appending an IoU prediction head in parallel with the classification head in the decoder and jointly selecting the final query box predictions $\hat{b}$.
 Nevertheless, \cite{ye2023cascade} only focuses on the final results and neglects the accuracy of intermediate results (\ie, encoder anchor predictions $b_{ref}$), leading to the degraded decoder anchor initialization and sub-optimal box refinement.

 Partially inspired but different from \cite{ye2023cascade}, we propose debiased query selection to explicitly optimize encoder anchors $\hat{b_{ref}}$ and decoder refinement $\Delta b$ simultaneously, ensuring a location-enhanced anchor initialization for the decoder and producing the optimal refined final predictions.
 The debiased query selection also addresses the issue of sub-optimal bounding boxes optimization in DETR/Mask DINO, which arises when a predicted box has a high-class score but erroneously includes surrounding anatomies that are easily confused with LNs.
 This leads to the parameters being updated to falsely identify these representations as characteristic features of LNs, resulting in duplicates and FPs.
 Debiased query selection recalibrates the selection criteria by considering both classification and localization accuracy to sufficiently address this ambiguity.
-Table~\ref{tab:iou_location} shows that the best performance is achieved when applying the debiasing procedure for both encoder anchor predictions and decoder final outputs, quantitatively validating the effectiveness of our proposed debiased query selection.